robenkleene/collections/cards/apple-developer.md

 - **In Swift, how do you make a function parameter mutable?** Just assign it a `var` in the function body `var parameter = parameter`.
 - **In Swift, what is an`inout` parameter?** It makes the parameter mutable, and it assigns the parameter's value back to the argument when the function ends.
 - **In Swift, how are `inout` arguments passed in?** Preceded with an ampersand `myFunc(&myValue)`.
-- **In Swift, what does putting an `&` in front of a variable name do?** It means pass that variable by reference instead of by value.
-It must be used when passing in `inout` arguments.
+- **In Swift, what does putting an `&` in front of a variable name do?
+When is it used?** It passes in the variable by reference instead of by value, it's used when passing in `inout` arguments.
-- **In Swift, how do you add a `description` to a type?** Make it conform to `CustomStringConvertible`.
+- **In Swift, which protocol adds a `description` to a type?** `CustomStringConvertible`

 ### Ranges